Gileba-org/plg_system_templatecompanion/README.md

   + Compressed: Compresses the .css output for minimal load time and file size
   + Joomla: The standard Joomla formatter
   + Less JS: Same style used in LESS for JavaScript
-  + Classic: Lessphp’s original formatter"
+  + Classic: Lessphp’s original formatter

 ---